darkphotonKN/age-of-carnath/README.md

 - Game loop: Players take turns in combat, with actions communicated through WebSocket messages.

-- 1v1 player management and matchmaking: The server supports 1v1 matches.
-Matches between two players are handled and creates a unique instance between two players when a match is found, whereby their actions are handled and broadcast to each other.
+- 1v1 player management and matchmaking: The server supports 1v1 matches., with both players connecting via WebSocket and Matches between two players are handled and creates a unique instance between two players when a match is found, whereby their actions are handled and broadcast to each other.